 How can I analyze single cell RNA-seq data on Basepair?

 Single cell RNA-seq data can be quickly analyzed on Basepair using our single cell analysis pipeline.
 Create an account, upload your fastq files, and click run.
 The pipeline will automatically align reads, extract barcodes, and cluster and visualize your data.
-More information about the pipeline can be found here.

 How do I interpret single cell RNA-Seq data?